This country will get the best version of the Galaxy S8

 Generally speaking, phones use Random Access Memory (RAM) as temporary storage to juggle multiple tasks.
-More RAM means your phone can do more things and still run smoothly, like run a number of apps without bogging down.
+More RAM means your phone can do more things at once, like run a number of apps without bogging down.
 6GB of RAM is pretty high by current phone standards.
 Other Samsung flagships like the Galaxy S7 Edge and Galaxy Note 7 only came with 4GB of RAM.

 The two different chips could also affect performance between different Galaxy S8 versions.
 Alleged GeekBench tests of the Exynos chip put it ahead of the Snapdragon chip.